-Keyword (by Relevance)
+- Keyword (by Relevance)

-Average Monthly Searches
+- Average Monthly Searches

 It is an average volume of searches in a month.
 It is important you note that this is a range and not an accurate indicator of the search volume.

 More importantly, watch out for seasonal keywords.
 Seasonal keywords may get 70000 searches in January but 200 searches in June.
 Google Ads Keyword Planner won`t tell you that.

 To be crystal clear, the competition in the Google Ads Keyword Planner has little to do with organic search ranking completion.
 Instead, the competition in this tool refers to the number of advertisers who are bidding for that keyword.

-However, it is crucial to consider it if your keyword has commercial purpose.
+However, it is crucial to consider it if your keyword has a commercial purpose.
 In the end, the higher the number of marketers bidding on a keyword, the higher the probability they could become leads to the customer.

-Top Page Bid
+- Top Page Bid

 Top Page Bid is another brilliant way to seize the keyword`s monetisation capacity.
 The higher the bid, the more profitable the traffic turns to be.

 5. Choose a Keyword